Unlike SLA, SLS and MJF systems, FDM printing is efficient to print single parts, making it the perfect 3D printing tool for rapid turnaround.

 The migration to polymer from metal also produces lighter parts, meaning the payload ratings of robots can be lower, thus reducing the cost of the overall system.

 An overall reduction in project costs means increased profitability without impact on quality or performance.
 For jigs, fixtures and factory automation, FDM is the technology of choice.
-Compare the price for your parts with our online instant quote portal today.
+Compare the price for your parts with our online quote portal and get an instant quote today.